brucezztong/ZZTong-Prefabs/README.txt

 OTHER - My hope is that if you can use RWG to generate a map for your overhaul that all you would have to do is correctly install this modlet.

+PLAYING WITHOUT TRADERS

+This modlet includes an alternative collections of Traders that you can use to replace the traders on a map that you have just made.
+You can find these trader files in the Prefabs/Traders/ folder.
+Filenames that end in "x" are dead trader versions, when the trader has been overrun by zombies and the trader is now just a POI.

+None of these files are rigged for RWG to detect them.
+To use them, you generate a world like normal.
+Then you find the "prefabs.xml" for your new world in your %AppData%/Roaming/7DaysToDie/GeneratedWorlds folder.
+You edit prefabs.xml in your favorite text editor, find all the POIs with that start with "trader_" and add "x" to the name.

+For example, change trader_jen to trader_jenx.

+Then, when somebody approaches those locations playing the game, the game will load the alternative POI instead.
+If you've already been playing the world, it won't retroactively revert the POI.

+Why would you use these?
+These are in support of people who play with heavily modified games.
+Have you ever wanted to play without any traders?
+Having these variant POIs in the modlet makes that easy to configure and play.

 LINUX SERVERS:

 I often get questions about how to install this modlet on a Linux Server.